+PROFILE 1

-1. Jazmin, a shy, soft-spoken 16-year old Hispanic female “Dreamer” (undocumented) student, aspires to be a Certified Medical Assistant.
+Jazmin, a shy, soft-spoken 16-year old Hispanic female “Dreamer” (undocumented) student, aspires to be a Certified Medical Assistant.
 She is a dually-enrolled high school student and maintains a 4.0 unweighted GPA in both her high school and college courses.
 Her dad works long hours as a day laborer in the construction industry and her mom is a cleaning lady for private homes.
 Jazmin also helps care for her four younger siblings while her parents work.
 She worries constantly about her family’s immigration status.